 May good luck pursue you each morning and night.”

-“May your heart be light and happy, may your smile be big and wide, and may your pockets always have a coin or two inside!” <- My personal favourite Irish New Year’s blessing.
+“May your heart be light and happy, may your smile be big and wide, and may your pockets always have a coin or two inside!”
+(This one’s my personal favourite Irish saying!)

-“Here’s to a long life and a merry one.
+Irish Blessing: “Here’s to a long life and a merry one.
 A quick death and an easy one.
 A pretty girl and an honest one.
-A cold beer–and another one!”
+A cold beer – and another one!”

-What did you think of these Irish New Year’s traditions and blessings?
+So, what do you think of these Irish New Year’s traditions and blessings?
+Some might seem a bit dated, but they’re all part of our rich cultural tapestry.

 Patricia Maria Attwood